Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 What Is A Tethered Virtual Reality Headset?

-A tethered VR headset operates only when connected to a PC through a cable connection.
+A tethered VR headset operates only when connected to a PC via a cable.
 While tethered headsets typically rely on a PC for power, some tethered headsets have wireless adapters for wireless connectivity.

 Pros of tethered VR headsets include: